-Start at the end of the forest track at grid ref NT 093 971 on the Cleish road.
+Start / finish: End of the forest track at grid ref NT 093 971 on the Cleish road.
 There is space for a couple of cars in laybys or on the verge at this point.
-Please do not park in passing places which is illegal.

 The walking starts off easily enough on a surfaced forest track which is followed for 1.3km slowly gaining altitude.
 Where trees have been felled on your left you will catch glimpses of the final summit of the day, Dummifarline.
-After 1.3km when the track starts to level off, turn left on to an unsurfaced track through the trees.
-From this point onwards the underfoot conditions start to get a bit wet.
-After about 700m the track comes to an abrupt end at a clearing.
+After 1.3km when the track starts to level off, you reach an obvious track junction.

-Return by the way you came up the hill until you reach the large clearing in the forest.
-Instead of turning left, go straight on using a wet muddy path through a fire break.
+Keep straight on through the clearing and pick up a wet muddy path alongside a felled area.
 At one point you need to cross a small burn and this is probably the muddiest part.
 Soon after the burn you come to the edge of the forest and the middle of the three hills known collectively as the Inneans looms in front of you.
 Another new stile can be used to cross the fence on to the hillside.